Generalized symmetries and conservation laws of (1+1)-dimensional Klein-Gordon equation: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Alexander Bihlo, Anatoly Nikitin, Dmytro Popovych and Artur Sergyeyev for valuable discussions and interesting comments.
+The authors are grateful to the anonymous reviewer for valuable remarks, and to Alexander Bihlo, Anatoly Nikitin, Dmytro Popovych and Artur Sergyeyev for useful discussions and interesting comments.
 This research was undertaken, in part, thanks to funding from the Canada Research Chairs program and the NSERC Discovery Grant program.
 The research of ROP was supported by the Austrian Science Fund (FWF), projects P25064 and P30233.
 ROP is also grateful to the project No.\ CZ.$02.2.69\/0.0/0.0/16\_027/0008521$ ``Support of International Mobility of Researchers at SU'' which supports international cooperation.